Yesicanmendoza/final_project/README.md

 ### Homepage

 The homepage has a description about how the apps work and some tips about what to do in case that you have lost o rescued a pet.
-In this part, you must create an account and log in to use the navigation menu.
+In this part, you must create an account and log in to be able to use the navigation menu.

 ![Homepage](https://user-images.githubusercontent.com/80706744/178648646-32f5139d-b299-4e0d-986f-7348ea50f371.PNG)